Skip to content

 • GET /collections/{collection_id}/items/{item_id} - Validate response against CQL2 query

-• PUT /collections/{collection_id}/items/{item_id} - Fetch and validate item with CQL2 query1
+• PUT /collections/{collection_id}/items/{item_id} - Fetch existing item, validate both existing and new body against CQL2 query

 Filter Contract

-A filter generator implements the following contract:
+A filter factory implements the following contract:

 • A class or function that may take initialization arguments